MonashDeepNeuron/HPP/content/week1/tasks/variables.md

 cv = 10;    ///< Error
 ```

+> Note: The usage of `volatile` is highly discouraged.

 ### 3.4 : Automatic Types

 The final type we look at is an automatic type.
 As we will see later, declaring the type of variables can get cumbersome.
 Since C++11, a new type introducer was create with the keyword `auto`.
 Variables with type `auto` will have there true type deduced at compile time based on the initialiser.